outrera/free-game-art/foss-copyright-infringement-records.md

 - opengameart.org hosts a lot of non-free content.
 There are assets clearly derived or stolen from non-free shows, as well as art illegally re-licensed from non-free licenses.
   - https://opengameart.org/content/x-star-fighter - stolen X-Wing ship from Star Wars.
+  - https://opengameart.org/content/lord-of-the-rings-transparent-inscription-one-ring-to-rule-them-all - Lord Of The Rings Transparent Inscription "One Ring to Rule Them All".
+Tolkien's works are not public domain.
   - https://opengameart.org/content/hero-dude - stolen character by Sami Eklund from indiumgames.fi (https://blog.indiumgames.fi/2014/07/04/pixel-art-photoshop/ and https://blog.indiumgames.fi/2014/07/17/2d-sprite-character-animation-with-sprites/ )
   - https://opengameart.org/content/endless-midnight-zombie-swarm-assets XBox 360 controller stock art image, that obviously wasn't created by the author, tgfcoder, whose art is a way below it.
 That stock art can be found all around Internet with dates years before tgfcoder coder's upload: http://www.plansandprojects.com/My%20Machines/Xbox360_CNCcontroller/
   - https://opengameart.org/content/alien-armored-character-sprite - the alien character out of the movie Predator.